-The sixth BSBI New Year Plant Hunt ran from 1st to 4th January 2017.
-Records have been verified and a preliminary analysis of the results has been published.
-Thank you to everybody who contributed: with your help, we are building up a clearer picture of which wild or naturalised plants are in bloom at New Year across Britain & Ireland.
+The seventh BSBI New Year Plant Hunt will run from Saturday 30th December 2017 to Tuesday 2nd January 2018.
+Scroll down to find out how to take part.
+Your observations are helping us build up a clearer picture of which wild or naturalised plants are in bloom at New Year across Britain & Ireland.

 How to Take Part

 The rules are simple to try to keep data comparable between different areas and over different years:

 1. Pick one day between Saturday 30th December 2017 and Tuesday 2nd January 2018, when the weather is decent enough to record in.